What is Six Sigma Certification? Six Things You Should Know

 “A company's performance is measured by the sigma level of their business processes.
 Traditionally companies accepted three or four sigma performance levels as the norm,” wrote Thomas Pyzdek and Paul Keller in “The Six Sigma Handbook: A Complete Guide for Green Belts, Black Belts, and Managers at All Levels.”
 The higher the sigma level, the lower the error rate.
 And a lower error rate translates into improved efficiency and value for customers, which in turn benefits the bottom line of the business or organization.

-With that basic definition down, here are six other things you should know about Six Sigma.
+With that basic definition and requirements down, here are six other things you should know about Six Sigma.

 1. The Six Sigma process features two main project methodologies.